mjc-school/MJC-School/stage #3/module #4. REST Basics - Spring Web/lesson #2. Spring Web Annotations/content.md

 }
 ```
 ## @RestController
-The @RestController combines @Controller and @RestController.
+The @RestController combines @Controller and @ResponseBody.
 By annotating the controller class with @RestController annotation,
 you no longer need to add @ResponseBody to all the request mapping methods.
 The @ResponseBody annotation is active by default.
 Therefore, the following declarations are equivalent:
 ```Java